Video game actors' union calls for strike against 'League of Legends'

 SAG-AFTRA’s allegations are related to a non-Riot game, the game publisher said.

-SAG-AFTRA members must immediately stop providing covered services to “League of Legends,” the union said.
+The union said members must immediately stop providing covered services to “League of Legends."
 Until Tuesday, the game was one of several titles that remained unstruck.
 Formosa is a union signatory.

 “League of Legends is a game of champions.
 Instead of championing the union performers who bring their immense talent and experience to beloved characters, decision-makers at Formosa have chosen to try to evade and abandon them," said Interactive Media Agreement Negotiating Committee Chair Sarah Elmaleh.
 “Such double-dealing is very disappointing from a longtime committed union signatory.”